 The Association shall publish the Journal of Infection.
 The Journal, its title and copyright shall be owned by the Association.
 The Association shall be responsible for providing the services of the Editor(s), and any changes in the Editor(s) or Editorial Board shall be determined by the Association in consultation with the Publishers.
 The Association and Editor(s) shall mutually agree upon the scope of the Journal.
 The formulation of editorial policy and any changes to Editorial policy shall be subject to mutual agreement between the Publishers and Association.

-There shall be an annual subscription, the rates to be recommended by Council and approved by the membership, payable to the Treasurer.
+There shall be an annual subscription, the rates to be recommended by Council and approved by the membership at the AGM, payable to the Treasurer.
 This will include electronic subscription costs for the Journal of Infection for Full Members.